Updated February 10, 2021 with the latest forgiveness guidance and applications.

 Filling out your PPP forgiveness application will be very different depending on whether you have employees or not.

-NOTE: If you do not have W-2 employees (you are a self-employed individual or general partner) read our article: Self Employed: How to Fill Out the PPP Loan Forgiveness Application Form
+NOTE: If you are self employed and do not have W-2 employees read our article: Self Employed: How to Fill Out the PPP Loan Forgiveness Application Form

 What Is Payroll?